RedCoolBeans/pkgsrc-cargos/README.md

 echo 'cargos' >>/home/cargos/pkgsrc/.cvsignore
 ```

+The overrides must replace matching specs in pkgsrc.

 ##### pkgsrc-2014Q4
 This branches needs some update from HEAD (until pkgsrc-2015Q1 is tagged) due to the following:
 * pkgtools/pkgin (needs support for upgrading PRESERVE packages)